 Research by Harvard University in 2003 found that eating eggs as an adolescent could help prevent breast cancer as an adult.
 In 2005, another study showed that women eating at least six eggs per week had a 44 percent lower risk of developing breast cancer than women who ate two or fewer eggs each week.
 In April 2008, researchers from the University of North Carolina found that choline (present in yolks) can reduce the risk of breast cancer by 24 percent.
 The yolk contains 125.5 milligrams of choline, about a quarter of the recommended daily intake, so just two poached eggs for breakfast provides half your choline for the day.

 Go organic! – testing has confirmed without a doubt that true free-range eggs are far more nutritious than commercially raised eggs.
 In a 2007 egg-testing project, Mother Earth News compared the official U.S. Department of Agriculture (USDA) nutrient data for commercial eggs with eggs from hens raised on pasture and found that the latter typically contains:

 - 7 times more beta carotene

-You should always visually inspect your eggs before purchasing.
+This great food should always be visually inspected before buying.
 It is best to check for cracks or liquid in the box to ensure there are no broken ones.
-They are better if stored in the refrigerator where they may remain for up to one month (check the best-before-date on the box).
-Eggs with higher omega-3 fatty acid content are best eaten as early as possible to keep these oils fresh.
+Eggs are best stored in the refrigerator where they may remain for up to one month (check the best-before-date on the box).
+Those with higher omega-3 fatty acid content are best eaten as early as possible to keep these oils fresh.

 Top tip: A fresh egg will sink in water, a stale one will float